1947–48 Georgetown Hoyas men's basketball team

 The 1947–48 Georgetown Hoyas men's basketball team represented Georgetown University during the 1947–48 NCAA college basketball season.
 Elmer Ripley coached it in his ninth season as head coach, the second season of his third stint at the helm.
 The team was an independent and for the first time played its home games at the D.C.
 Armory in Washington, D.C.
-It finished with a record of 13-15 and had no post-season play.
+Georgetown finished with a record of 13–15 and had no post season play.

 Season recap

-The 1946-47 team had won 19 games, and all five of its starters returned this year, including forward Andy Kostecka, a star of the 1942-43 team and – after World War II military service – of the 1946-47 team.
-Hopes were high that the 1947-48 squad would take the Hoyas back to the NCAA tournament for the first time since 1943, when Ripley had coached them to the national final in their only tournament appearance thus far.
+The 1946–47 team had won 19 games, and all five of its starters returned this year, including forward Andy Kostecka, a star of the 1942–43 team and – after World War II military service – of the 1946–47 team.
+Hopes were high that the 1947–48 squad would take the Hoyas back to the NCAA tournament for the first time since 1943, when Ripley had coached them to the national final in their only tournament appearance thus far.
 The team won its first six games, with Kostecka averaging 22 points per game during the first four, one of which was an overtime win over St. John's at Madison Square Garden in New York City - Georgetown's only win over the Redmen in 17 games played between 1931 and 1973.
 Kostecka suffered a leg injury in the fifth game, against Virginia Tech, and missed the sixth and seventh games of the season.

-After a 6-1 start, the Hoyas embarked on a road trip on December 24, 1947, that took them to six games spread across Louisiana, Kentucky, Missouri, Illinois, and Indiana.
+After a 6–1 start, the Hoyas embarked on a road trip on December 24, 1947, that took them to six games spread across Louisiana, Kentucky, Missouri, Illinois, and Indiana.
 The trip was controversial because of its length, the tight schedule of games – including four games in five nights requiring 300 miles (483 km) of travel – and the requirement for the players to be on the road during Christmas, but Ripley believed that it would allow the Georgetown program to gain national recognition by playing Louisville, Notre Dame, and Saint Louis.
 The trip, which lasted through January 5, 1948, wore the players down; Kostecka, for example, had averaged 17 points per game before the trip but managed only half that during it, although his 11 points against Notre Dame in the last game of the trip made him Georgetown's top scorer in history.
-Georgetown lost all six games to fall to 6-7 on the season.
+Georgetown lost all six games to fall to 6–7 on the season.
 Following the trip, the Washington Times-Herald newspaper reported dissension between Ripley and Kostecka over the trip; both denied it, but Kostecka was dismissed from the team after the article appeared.